 Treatment for Pulmonary Embolism and Blood Clots from Flying

-What You Can Do to Prevent DVT on Long Flights
+How You Can Prevent DVT on Long Flights

 Here’s all you have to do to prevent blood clots on your next long haul flight or train ride: